hanaanr/processingArt/README.md

+## Processing Art

-This is just a collection of simplistic visual pieces I created while I was learning to use Processing for my introductory interactive media class.
-These are entirely unimpressive.
+This is a collection of visual pieces I created while learning to use Processing for my introductory interactive media class, with general notes on what I found challenging while working on each.